Colorado State University - Pueblo

 Applications submitted without the required attachments above will be considered incomplete and will not move forward in the selection process.
 Once submitted, applicants will not be able to make changes or add information to their application packet, with the exception of their personal contact and demographic information.

 Early submission of application materials is encouraged.
-Screening of application materials will begin immediately and continue until the announcement closes at 4:00 p.m. on Sunday, March 29, 2020.
+Screening of application materials will begin immediately and continue until the position is filled, though all applications received by 4 p.m.
+(MST) on Saturday, April 10, 2021 will be given full consideration.

 The University reserves the right to check additional references, with prior notification given to the candidate.